tech-by-design/polyglot-prime/support/specifications/ccda/README.md

 schemaLocation="file:///path/to/ccda/folder/CDA.xsd"
 ```

-This ensures that the files are correctly placed in the same folder (`ccda/ccda-gravity-schema-files/`), or it guides users to modify the `schemaLocation` in the CCDA file if necessary.

 ### **Step 2: Load the CCDA File in XML-Spy**
 1. Open XML-Spy.
 2. Load the CCDA file (e.g., `AHCHRSNScreeningResponseCCDExample.xml`).